Mean encounter times for multiple random walkers on networks: Mean first-encounter times for asynchronous motion

-where $\left\langle T(i,i,\ldots, i;j,j,\ldots, j)\right\rangle_{\mathrm{A}}$ is the mean first-encounter time for $R$ asynchronous random walkers starting from the node $i$ and meeting for the first time in the node $j$, obtained from Eq.~(\ref{TijSpect}) with eigenvalues from Eq.~(\ref{zeta_A}).
-Similarly, $\left\langle T(i,i,\ldots, i;j,j,\ldots, j)\right\rangle_{\mathrm{S}}$ refers to the same quantity but evaluated for the synchronous case by using the eigenvalues from Eq.~(\ref{zeta_S}). \\[2mm] In Fig.~\ref{Fig_6} we show the values of $\chi(i,j;R)$ for $R=2,\ldots,5$ normal random walkers, analyzing the situations explored in Fig.~\ref{Fig_5}; as a reference we also include the results for $R=1$, giving the horizontal line $\chi(i,j;1)=1$. \\[2mm] In Fig.~\ref{Fig_6}(a) we show the case of the linear graph with initial node $i$ at one of the ends; at this end $\chi(i,i;R)=2^{R-1}$, due to the factor $\kappa=2^{R-1}$ in the stationary distribution for the synchronous motion.
+In Fig.~\ref{Fig_7} we show the values of $\chi(i,j;R)$ for $R=2,\ldots,5$ normal random walkers, analyzing the situations explored in Fig.~\ref{Fig_6}; as a reference we also include the results for $R=1$, giving the horizontal line $\chi(i,j;1)=1$. \\[2mm] In Fig.~\ref{Fig_7}(a) we show the case of the linear graph with initial node $i$ at one of the ends; at this end $\chi(i,i;R)=2^{R-1}$, due to the factor $\kappa=2^{R-1}$ in the stationary distribution for the synchronous motion.
 On the other hand, for $d_{ij}=1$ in the synchronous dynamics the random walkers always coincide at the first step; however, for the asynchronous motion the result is completely different (for $R=2,3,\ldots,5$), taking a considerable number of steps to coincide in the first neighbor of this end, especially when $R\gg 1$.
 For $d_{ij}>1$ differences between the times for the asynchronous and synchronous motions are due to the factor $2^{R-1}$, but also depend on the eigenvalue combinations in Eqs.~(\ref{zeta_S})--(\ref{zeta_A}).
-In Fig.~\ref{Fig_6}(b) we analyze the linear graph, but now with the initial condition $i$ at the central node; the main variations in $\chi(i,j;R)$ are associated with the factor $2^{R-1}$, a proportion in which the two stationary distributions differ.
-In the case of a ring reported in Fig.~\ref{Fig_6}(c), we have $\chi(i,i;R)=1$, since the stationary distributions coincide in the synchronous and asynchronous motions; in contrast with the results in Figs. \ref{Fig_6}(a)-(b), the values $\chi(i,j;R)$ have small variations, maintaining the results close to one.
-For the Cayley tree with an initial condition in the central node analyzed in Fig.~\ref{Fig_6}(d) we observe a behavior similar to that in Fig.~\ref{Fig_6}(a) for the linear graph.
+In Fig.~\ref{Fig_7}(b) we analyze the linear graph, but now with the initial condition $i$ at the central node; the main variations in $\chi(i,j;R)$ are associated with the factor $2^{R-1}$, a proportion in which the two stationary distributions differ.
+In the case of a ring reported in Fig.~\ref{Fig_7}(c), we have $\chi(i,i;R)=1$, since the stationary distributions coincide in the synchronous and asynchronous motions; in contrast with the results in Figs.~\ref{Fig_7}(a)-(b), the values $\chi(i,j;R)$ have small variations, maintaining the results close to one.
+For the Cayley tree with an initial condition in the central node analyzed in Fig.~\ref{Fig_7}(d) we observe a behavior similar to that in Fig.~\ref{Fig_7}(a) for the linear graph.